Our trader tax consultations cover a wide variety of topics.

 Trader Tax Status

 First and foremost, you need to qualify for trader tax status.
 If you are a “close call,” We can help you make this very important determination.
 After you read our content on trader tax status, you will see that it’s as much an art as a science for this crucial determination.
 Without trader tax status, you can’t use Section 475 mark to market accounting and you lose all the other trader tax benefits.
 An entity helps in form, but you still need to qualify for trader tax status in substance.
+The new tax law’s 20% QBI deduction requires TTS and a Section 475 election.
 Why not proceed on firm footing with America’s leading trader tax authority?
 You will sleep better at night.
 The IRS is raising the heat in tax exams for traders, so it’s important to get this right.

 Section 475 MTM Elections